 START YOUR PARTY WITH A WELL-COMPOSED SELECTION

 Whether it’s the prelude to a meal or the meal itself, charcuterie—essentially, a selection of cured and prepared meats—is as flexible as it is delicious.
 There’s no right or wrong combination.
-Just take Publican Prime Meat’s Missy Corey’s advice: Mix textures and flavors, balancing firm with soft, mild with spicy or smoky.
+Just take Publican Quality Meat’s Missy Corey’s advice: Mix textures and flavors, balancing firm with soft, mild with spicy or smoky.

 BREAD | Choose something firm enough to spread on, like a sourdough or rye.

 MUSTARD | Try two: a Dijon and a whole-grain mustard for contrast.

 PICKLES | Cornichons are a classic choice, or serve bread-and-butter pickles.

 JAM | Stay away from anything too sweet.
 Apricot, fig, cherry, or raspberry are perfect.

 Chris Carter and James Peisker, Butchers, PORTER ROAD BUTCHER, Nashville, TN

 Hang Cordier, OLIVIER’S BUTCHERY, San Francisco, CA